takeokunn/emacs-lsp-scheme/README.md

 will allow it to fetch symbols defined in the buffer, as well as libraries imported by it.

+## Known limitations

+- currently LSP's error are delivered to the REPL, and not to the *lsp-...* buffer.

 ## Implementation specific notes

 ### CHICKEN